gloryjain/Onu-Invest-with-friends/README.md

 # How does it work?

 1. Set up a GroupMe with a group of friends
+2. Learn about investing and stocks
-2. Choose stocks with the help of Onu
+3. Choose stocks with the help of Onu
-3. Buy a stock directly through GroupMe
+4. Buy a stock directly through GroupMe using Onu
+5. Keep track of your portfolio through the UI

 The app interacts with a CapitalOne _trust_ account that is the central place for your group investing.